colbyendres/Faculty-Teaching-Assignment/README.md

 ## Using the application
 For a pdf version refer to [User Documentation](https://github.com/tamu-edu-students/Faculty-Teaching-Assignment/blob/main/documentation/Fall2024/AggieAssign%20-%20User%20Documentation.pdf)
 1. Login using your TAMU Email ID
-2. The landing page shows the schedules you have been working on
-3. Click on ```Create a New Schedule``` to create one with a name and semester
+2. Click on ```Create a New Schedule``` to create one with a name and semester
-4. Click on the schedule card to upload required files
+3. Click on the schedule card to upload required files
     - Sample files are in the ```db/sample``` folder of the project
     - Upload the rooms, courses and instructors csv files
-5. Once the files are uploaded, click on ```View Data``` to view the available data for this schedule
+4. Once the files are uploaded, click on ```View Data``` to view the available data for this schedule
-6. Click on ```Add Predefined Courses``` to lock any course/instructor to a particular time slot
+5. Click on ```Add Predefined Courses``` to lock any course/instructor to a particular time slot
     - Click on the Lock icon to lock and unclock a particular time slot and room to ensure no courses are scheduled in that slot
     - Click on a particular cell and select a course from the sidebar to assign a course to a particular slot and room
-7. Click on ```Generate Remaining``` to generate the schedule
+6. Click on ```Generate Remaining``` to generate the schedule
-8. If there is an error in the data that is highlighted, such as the number of courses being more than the instructor hours, go back to ```View Data``` and hide courses that don't need to be scheduled
+7. If there is an error in the data that is highlighted, such as the number of courses being more than the instructor hours, go back to ```View Data``` and hide courses that don't need to be scheduled
-9. Once the schedule is generated, room bookings can be deleted or locked to modify the schedule as needed
+8. Once the schedule is generated, room bookings can be deleted or locked to modify the schedule as needed
-10. Click on ```Export``` to download the schedule as a csv
+9. Click on ```Export``` to download the schedule as a csv

 ## Run Tests Locally
 After cloning and setting up the repository, run tests from the project root: